 Public Participation During the BA process identify issues of concern and suggestions for enhanced benefits; assist in identifying reasonable alternatives; contribute relevant local information and knowledge to the environmental assessment; verify that their issues have been recorded, considered in the environmental investigations; and comment on the findings of the environmental assessments.
-During the decision-making phase to advise I&APs of the outcome of the competent authority's decision, and how and by when the decision can be appealed.
+Comment of the indings of the environmental assessments.
+During the decision-making phase " to advise I&APs of the outcome of the competent authority's decision, and how and by when the decision can be appealed.